Itai Anghel: Journalism career

 In 1991 he was sent to Croatia to cover the war.
-Between 1992–1995 he was sent to Bosnia several times, and sent his reports to Galey Tzahal and Haaretz, a daily newspaper in Israel.
+Between 1992 and 1995 he was sent to Bosnia several times, and sent his reports to Galey Tzahal and Haaretz, a daily newspaper in Israel.
 These reports awarded him the first Sokolov Award for his outstanding work in journalism.
 He also reported from Russia, Lithuania, Latvia, Georgia, and Azerbaijan, focusing on the conditions of these countries in the aftermath of the breakup of the Soviet Union.